harvesthill/reddit-wiki-archive/steroids/your_first_cycle.md

 ## Dosing

-&gt; **Note**: For this example we are using the time frame for the 15 weeks.
+> **Note**: For this example we are using the time frame for the 15 weeks.
 If you wish to end it sooner, obviously all your ending weeks will change and the week you start PCT will as well.

 * **Weeks 1-15:** Testosterone E or C, 250 mg **every 3 or 3.5 days** (E3D or E3.5D) for a total of **500 mg per week**.